virustotalop/virustotalop.github.io/blog/page/first-post.md

 ## Credits

-Thank you to the all the people who help in the design of this website.
+Thank you to the all the people who helped with the design of this website.

 @DanHues
 @FelixOBrien